ergo-services/ergo/docs/networking/network-stack.md

 EDF is a binary encoding specifically designed for the framework's communication patterns.
 It's type-aware - each value is prefixed with a type tag (e.g., `0x95` for int64, `0xaa` for PID, `0x9d` for slice).
 The decoder reads the tag and knows what follows.

 Framework types like `gen.PID` and `gen.Ref` have optimized encodings.
 Structs are encoded field-by-field in declaration order (no field names on the wire).
-Custom types must be registered on both sides - registration happens during `init()`, and during handshake nodes exchange their type lists to agree on encoding.
+Custom types must be registered on both sides via `node.Network().RegisterType` (typically from an application's `Load` callback).
+During handshake, nodes exchange their type lists to agree on encoding.

 Compression is automatic.
 If a message exceeds the compression threshold (default 1024 bytes), it's compressed using GZIP, ZLIB, or LZW.
 The protocol frame indicates compression, so the receiver decompresses before decoding.